nyxgeek/nyxgeek-rules/README.md

 # nyxgeek-rules
-Custom rules for John the Ripper and Hashcat
+Password cracking rules for John the Ripper and Hashcat

 2020.05.27 UPDATE
 ------------------------------------